 “Ideally, the different components of the pine barrens ecosystem (pine savanna, open barrens) would shift around the landscape over time due to tree mortality or recruitment in response to fire,” explains Bushman.
 “We realize it may take decades, but we are making progress in restoring the ecosystem and preserving the habitat it provides to native plants and wildlife.”

-®™Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
+®™Trademark of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
 Milestone is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Label precautions apply to forage treated with Milestone and to manure from animals that have consumed treated forage within the last three days.
-Consult the label for full details.
-State restrictions on the sale and use of Transline apply.
+When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
+See the product label for details.
+State restrictions on the sale and use of Milestone and Transline apply.
 Consult the label before purchase or use for full details.
-Always read and follow label directions.
+Always read and follow label directions. ©2019 Corteva